Collaborations and Partnerships

 Scaling E-liability with Finternet

-We are working with Finternet Labs, a pioneering non-profit that is building digital public infrastructure, with distributed ledger technology (DLT) and tokenization, to operationalize the E-liability methodology.
-This initiative will enable seamless, low-cost exchange of emissions data between diverse entities – supporting interoperability, regulatory alignment, and trust in product-level emissions data.
+We are working with Finternet Labs, a pioneering non-profit that is building digital public infrastructure, with distributed ledger technology (DLT) and tokenization, to operationalize the E-liability methodology at scale.
+Together, we are developing the technical foundations needed for seamless, low-cost exchange of emissions data across organizations, enabling interoperable, auditable, and trusted product-level carbon accounting across value chains.

 Universal Product-level Emissions Data Hub

 We are collaborating with a consortium of central banks, INGOs, and emissions data institutions to develop a universal repository for product-level cradle-to-gate emissions data.
-This initiative stems from an action point identified at an international workshop on carbon content measurement, hosted by the Deutsche Bundesbank in February 2024.
+This initiative stems from action points identified at two international workshops on carbon content measurement: a multi-day international working conference hosted by the De Nederlandsche Bank (DNB) and others in October 2025, and an earlier international workshop on carbon content measurement hosted by the Deutsche Bundesbank in February 2024.

 IEEE Working Group on E-liability